-Setting Description Factory Default 1 to "number of PoE The smaller the number, the higher the PoE port priority.
-The PoE port index ports" When the PoE measured power exceeds the assigned limit, number the switch will disable the PoE port with the lowest priority.
+Setting Description Factory Default 1 to "number of PoE When the PoE measured power exceeds the assigned limit.
+The PoE port index number

 PoE Device Failure Check

 The PoE Ethernet switch can monitor the status of a PD via its IP address.
 If the PD fails, the switch will not receive a PD response after the defined period, and the authentication process will be restarted.
 This function is extremely useful for ensuring your network's reliability and reducing your management burden.